Pat Harvey: Career

-In 2006, Pat and four other TV anchorwomen formed the Good News Foundation.
-The group built a computer lab for homeless children on Skid Row, a park and recreation center in South LA and a library for homeless women at the Downtown Women's Center, in addition to an annual college scholarship for aspiring female journalists.
+In 2006, Harvey and four other TV anchorwomen formed the Good News Foundation.
+The group built a computer lab for homeless children on Skid Row, a park and recreation center in South LA, and a library for homeless women at the Downtown Women's Center, in addition to an annual college scholarship for aspiring female journalists.

-On February 21, 2017, Pat was a guest co-host on the CBS Daytime Show The Talk.
+On February 21, 2017, Harvey was a guest co-host on the CBS daytime show The Talk.
 It was her eleventh appearance.